Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

 \subsection{Constrained Gaussian in two dimensions}

 The two-dimensional Gaussian noise model is defined as follows:

 where $\varphi(\bx) = x_1 - x_2$ and $\bx^* = ^\top$.
 The LLR is then given as follows:

 This example first appeared in \cite{tenorio2007confidence} as a case where the OSB interval allegedly fails to achieve nominal coverage when the true parameter $\bx^*$ is such that $\varphi(\bx^*) = 0$.
-However, \cite{previous_paper} overturned this result by proving OSB validity in this case.
-As such, this example is important to include because of its historical context and OSB interval validity.
-The proof that the OSB interval covers in this particular example relies upon showing that $\globalQ = \chi^2_{1, \alpha}$ for all $\alpha \in (0, 1)$, where $\chi^2_{1, \alpha}$ is the upper $\alpha$-quantile of a chi-squared distribution with one degree of freedom.
-Alternatively stated, it holds that $\lambda(\varphi(\bx^*), \by; \mathbb{R}^2_+)$ is stochastically dominated by $\chi^2_1$.
+Since \cite{previous_paper} overturned this result by proving OSB validity in this case, this example is important to include for its historical context and OSB validity.
+The proof of OSB interval coverage in this case relies upon showing that $\globalQ = \chi^2_{1, \alpha}$ for all $\alpha \in (0, 1)$, where $\chi^2_{1, \alpha}$ is the upper $\alpha$-quantile of a chi-squared distribution with one degree of freedom.
 This result is shown in Lemma 4.4 of \cite{previous_paper}.